-Your doctor might use these guidelines as well as considering other symptoms that you might have.
+Your doctor might use these guidelines as well as considering other symptoms that you have.

 Your GP might also take into account whether you have any risk factors that affect your chances of developing a nasopharyngeal cancer.

 Neck lump clinic

 A lump or growth in your neck is a common symptom of nasopharyngeal cancer and may be the only symptom you have.
-Your GP might refer you to a neck lump clinic at the hospital to find out the cause.
-Many neck lumps are not caused by cancer, but it is important to be sure.
+Your GP might refer you to a neck lump clinic if you have one at your hospital.

 The neck lump clinic is a one stop clinic.
 You see a specialist who examines your lump.
 You then have tests to check for cancer, such as an ultrasound scan.
 You may have a sample of tissue (a biopsy) taken.

 You might have a follow up appointment about a week later to get the results.
 Or in some clinics you might get some results on the same day.

 If you're still worried

 If you're still worried, it’s worth remembering that nasopharyngeal cancers are rare.
 You could make another appointment with your GP if you are concerned they are not taking your symptoms seriously.

-You could print this page and ask your GP to talk it through with you.
+You could print this page and the symptoms page and ask your GP to talk it through with you.
 Then you might be able to decide together whether you need to see a specialist.